comanche/datatables-responsive/README.md

 That's it!

+##How to Alway Keep a Column Hidden
+If you want to always keep a column hidden, add the `data-hide="always"` attribute to that column's `th` element.
+Note that the `always` breakpoint is reserved.

 ##Destroying and Recreating a Data Table on the Same Element
 If you need to destroy and recreate a data table on the same table element, see the `ajax-bootstrap-recreate-table.html` example.